DoTheEvo/Traefik-simplest-step-by-step/README.md

   If it's there then this proves that whoever asked for the certificate controls both the server and the domain, since it showed control over DNS records.
-  Certificate is given and is valid for 3 months, traefik will automaticly try to renew when less than 30 days is remaining.
+  Certificate is given and is valid for 3 months, traefik will automatically try to renew when less than 30 days is remaining.

   Now how to actually get it done.